tbrennan77/oneil-data/README.md

 # README #

-This README details the steps necessary to get this theme up and running..
+This README details the steps necessary to get this theme up and running.

 ### What is this repository for? ###